Santi Cazorla: Return to Real Oviedo

 On 16 August 2023, Cazorla returned to his first club, Real Oviedo, on a one-year contract.
 Initially wanting to play for free, he was prevented from doing so by employment rules, therefore it was announced that he would receive the minimum salary, 91,000 euros a season.
 He also stipulated that all proceeds from 10% of all his shirt sales go to the club's academy.
 On 11 June 2025, he netted a goal in a 1–1 draw against Almería, helping his team advance to the promotion play-offs final for a place in La Liga by winning 3–2 on aggregate.
 In the final against Mirandés, he converted a penalty in a 3–1 extra-time victory in the second leg, playing a key role in securing his team's return to the top division after 24 years.

 On 12 July 2025, 40-year-old Cazorla signed a new one-year deal with the Carbayones.
+He announced his retirement from professional football on 2 July 2026, having made 28 appearances in La Liga and recorded one assist during his final season, as his club was relegated to the Segunda División.

 International career

+Early international career

 Cazorla began his international career in the Spain under-21 team, under Iñaki Sáez.
-He was called up for play-off games against Italy for the 2004 Summer Olympics, playing the first match which ended 0–1 – coming in on the 77th minute for Javier Arizmendi – but missing the second leg as the nation did not eventually qualify for the competition.

-Despite his club football success, Cazorla had struggled to start regularly for Spain during their illustrious and highly successful run under Vicente del Bosque.
+He was called up for play-off games against Italy for the 2004 Summer Olympics, playing the first match which ended 0–1 – coming in on the 77th minute for Javier Arizmendi – but missing the second leg as the country ended up not qualifying for the competition.
+Despite success at club level, he had struggled to start regularly for Spain during their successful run under Vicente del Bosque.

-On 17 May 2008, senior side boss Luis Aragonés surprised the Spain's press by including the uncapped Cazorla and Sergio García in his UEFA Euro 2008 squad, over more established wingers such as Joaquín and Albert Riera.
+On 17 May 2008, senior team coach Luis Aragonés surprised the Spanish press by including the uncapped Cazorla and Sergio García in his UEFA Euro 2008 squad, over more established wingers such as Joaquín and Albert Riera.
 Justifying the decision, Aragonés stated, "They are players [Cazorla and García] who are performing very well and had the possibility of coming.
 I made myself decide between Riera and Cazorla where I considered each player's form."

-After making his debut on 31 May 2008 in a 2–1 friendly win over Peru, Cazorla made substitute appearances in the tournament's group stage matches against Russia, Sweden and Greece, also coming from the bench in the quarterfinals against Italy, converting his penalty in the ensuing shootout which Spain won.
-In the final, he played the last 25 minutes for David Silva, as Spain defeated Germany 1–0 and aided his country in winning their first major tournament in 44 years.
+Cazorla debuted for the Spanish senior team on 31 May 2008 in a 2–1 friendly victory against Peru.
+He also made substitute appearances in the tournament's group stage matches against Russia, Sweden and Greece, also coming from the bench in the quarterfinals against Italy, converting his penalty in the ensuing shootout which Spain won.
+In the final, Cazorla played the last 25 minutes for David Silva, as Spain defeated Germany 1–0 and helped his country in winning their first major tournament in 44 years.

-On 19 November 2008, Cazorla scored his first international goal against Chile, a 3–0 friendly win at his club's home ground.
-He was summoned for the following year's FIFA Confederations Cup, where he made a couple of substitute appearances.
+On 19 November 2008, Cazorla scored his first international goal in a friendly match against Chile at his club's home ground, which ended in a 3–0 victory for the Spaniards.
+He was summoned for the following year's FIFA Confederations Cup, where he made some of substitute appearances.